Feature

 Connect endpoint and identity sources

-Bring device inventory and ownership into Aurora from the systems teams already rely on.
+Connect device inventory and ownership into Aurora from the systems teams already rely on.

 02